 Here are some of the things that you can consider when it comes to the onboarding process:

 - Prepare a concept that covers the different tasks within the five stages of onboarding and that stipulates which internal business functions will be responsible for these tasks, and when.

 - It is important to clarify responsibilities and required lead times early, regarding items such as worktime recording and access cards, employee ID, office stationery, computer, software, and access permissions.
-Same applies with regards to making the necessary data available for payroll accounting and opening an employee file.
+The same applies with regard to making the necessary data available for payroll accounting and opening an employee file.
 Allow for realistic lead times in your plan.

-- Compile all administrative steps and the technical and social responsibilities of each HR, the manager and the team in a check list.
+- Compile all administrative steps and the technical and social responsibilities of each HR, manager, and team in a checklist.
 As the recruitment and onboarding of a new colleague are not usually part of a regular workday, a list that spells out each onboarding step will be very helpful with every new recruitment, and it will establish a routine.
-Download a check list here that covers the most important points; these can be adjusted any time to suit the framework and responsibilities within your organization.
+Download a checklist here that covers the most important points; these can be adjusted at any time to suit the framework and responsibilities within your organization.

 - Once you have entered responsibilities and due dates, to-do reminders and deadline periods will pop up automatically on the screens of the people in charge.
 With one mouse click, they can mark the task as ‘Done’.
 The reminder function is particularly helpful to managers in connection with tasks that don’t immediately precede or follow the new employee’s first working days, such as the scheduling of feedback meetings after a few weeks.
 A further advantage for HR is that an overview of the current status of an employee’s onboarding process is always at hand.

 Improve coordination during the onboarding process with Personio and keep track of progress without having to intervene.

 How to Foster a Positive Onboarding Culture